 Graduating is the end of an era.
 But it is also the beginning of a new one.

 It’s such a cliche bullshit to say but it’s true.
 As much as we hate to hear it loads of times from the people around us, it rings the truth.

-Most recent graduates -as I have come to realize lately- are still in total denial of that fact and yet I really can’t really blame them for thinking thus.
-We’d been students most of our lives and that’s basically all that we know, unless you’re one of those lucky kids who have found their passions in life much earlier than most of us unfortunate ones who are still floating around languidly letting every day push us into whatever downstream or upstream rush.
-We -and I’m not really speaking about all of the millennials in general- know nothing about being an adult because we had been hardwired to listen to them far back as we can remember that even by the time we actually are legally considered adults, we still look for that “adult” presence that will guide us in some ways more than one.
+Most recent graduates -as I have come to realize lately- are still in total denial of that fact and yet I can’t really blame them for thinking thus.
+We had been students for most of our lives and that’s basically all that we know, unless you’re one of those lucky kids who have found their passions in life much earlier than most of us unfortunate ones who are still floating around languidly letting every day push us into whatever downstream or upstream rush.
+We -and I’m not really speaking about all of the millennials in general- know nothing about being an adult because we had been hardwired to listen to them far back as we can remember.
+Even by the time we are legally considered as adults, we still look for that “adult” presence that will guide us in some ways more than one.

 It is a wonderful privilege to be young.
 To be allowed to be foolish for even such a short time simply because you don’t know better just yet.
 To be able to savor the peak capacity of your body.
 To do all these things simply because you have the energy and the time to do so.

 Youthfulness is a privilege given to us quite naturally that we catch ourselves forgetting that this won’t last long.